-Many architectural firms and interior design agencies are extremely efficient in designing functional space to work for a companies retail, hospitality or workspace.
-They can design an amazing interior design that reflects the brands colours and culture to some extent but they are not graphic designers.
-In the same way graphic designers and ad agencies are not trained to design space or buildings.
+Many architectural firms and interior design agencies are extremely efficient in designing functional spaces to work for a company’s retail, hospitality or workspace.
+They can design an amazing interior design that reflects the brand’s colours and culture to some extent but they are not graphic designers.
+In the same way, graphic designers and ad agencies are not trained to design space or buildings.

 Environmental Branding Requires Hybrid Understanding

-Environmental branding requires an understanding of designing space, graphic design, branding principles and the practical knowledge on the different materials and processes needed to create the required environment.
-In other words its a hybrid of these disciplines and often requires the collaboration of a number of firms.
-Vision delivers high end fit out branding projects in collaboration with architects, designers, building companies, marketing managers and facility managers.
+Environmental branding requires an understanding of designing space, graphic design, branding principles and practical knowledge of the different materials and processes needed to create the required environment.
+In other words, its a hybrid of these disciplines and often requires the collaboration of a number of firms.
+Vision delivers high-end fit-out branding projects in collaboration with architects, designers, building companies, marketing managers and facility managers.